Information and Policies

-This policy applies to members of the general public, defined as library users who are not current or emeritus faculty, staff, or students at Carleton.
+This policy applies to members of the general public, defined as library users who are not current or emeritus faculty, staff, or students at Carleton College or St. Olaf College.
 While the Northfield Public Library and other neighboring community libraries are primarily for general public service and resource needs, Carleton gladly makes its resources available to the general public under the following policies.

 Borrowing Library Materials

 - Northfield community members (15 mile radius of Northfield):

 o Periodicals (except those designated "non-circulating") - 1 week

 o Reference materials - in library use only

 o Microfilm/Microfiche - in library use only

 o Media - no loan or viewing privileges

 All other public users can use materials while visiting the library.

 - Complete information about borrowing privileges outlines length of loans, as well as recall and overdue policies.